Corona crisis: Opera stars come out of isolation | DW | 06.04.2020

 Singing for a good cause

-Of course, many in the opera business having a rough time.
+Of course, many in the opera business are having a rough time.
 "But how to earn a living when the show's not going on?
-Low-tide in the wallet leaves many artists fearful," continues Jonas Kaufmann's corona ditty.
+Low tide in the wallet leaves many artists fearful," continues Jonas Kaufmann's corona ditty.

 Kaufmann thus combines his serenade with an appeal to all opera fans to especially support these opera workers via the website saengerhilfe.de (Help for singers).